ashrafimostafa/Brick-Blast/README.md

 - Power-ups: bomb, laser, multi-ball, and double damage
 - Game modes: **Classic**, **Challenge**, **Time Attack**, **Hardcore**
 - Brick destruction animations and particle effects
-- Light and dark themes with a Telegram-style animated theme switch
+- Light and dark themes
 - High-score tracking, statistics, and auto-save
 - Share your score as an image to social apps
 - Completely offline — no ads, no tracking, no internet permission